timriffe/covid_age/README.md

 ## Data processing steps

+A draft Method Protocol is available [here](https://osf.io/jcnw3/)

-A (preliminary) description of data processing steps, and dash overview of which steps are applied to each country-region-date subset of data can be found [here](https://timriffe.github.io/covid_age/DataSteps.html).
+A dash overview of which steps are applied to each country-region-date subset of data can be found [here](https://timriffe.github.io/covid_age/DataSteps.html).

 This does not yet give an overview of age-group harmonization performed, but we'll add this soon.
 Further details will be spelled out in a methods protocol, presently in preparation.